apache/incubator-spot/spot-ml/ML_OPS.md

 ```
 ## ml_ops.sh output

-Final results are stored in the following file on HDFS.
+Final results are stored in the following file on HDFS
 Depending on which data source is analyzed,
 spot-ml output will be found under the ``HPATH`` at one of